-The Illinois Geographical Society supports up to four research grants per year, each with a maximum award of $500.
-Grant recipients receive 75% of their award up front, and the remaining 25% of their award at the annual meeting (less IGS membership costs) where they will present the findings of their research.
-A one-page summary of their research findings is also due at this time.
+The Illinois Geographical Society (IGS) supports up to four research grants per year, each with a maximum award of $500.
+Grant recipients receive 75% of their award up front, and the remaining 25% of their award after they present the findings of their research at our annual meeting and a one-page summary of their research findings received by the Central Office.
+IGS is now accepting proposals for 2019-2020 research grants until September 30, 2019.
+Guidelines and how to apply can be found here.

 Research Grant Recipients 2016